tytydraco/yessleep/out/The_only_flaw.md

 "Two years later, my brother started feeling unwell.
 Both he and his wife actually.
 At first they thought it was work stress and the long commute, but it quickly became obvious that wasn't the case.
 And they had both seen what had happened with the dog, so they knew what was in store for them."

+&#x200B;

 There was a silence as he looked off into a point behind my head as if he had forgotten I was there.

 &#x200B;

 "When they realized what was happening," he said, "the first thing they did was to send the daughter away to her grandmother's.
 The girl was healthy for the time being anyway, and they were desperate to keep it that way.
-They were convinced there was something in that house making them all sick one by one, you see?"
+They were convinced there was something in that house making them sick, you see?"

 &#x200B;